pietrobernard/jetson-nano-stuff/README.md

 	-DCMAKE_CUDA_ARCHITECTURES="" \
 	..
 make -j1
+make install
 ```
-The build will take anything from 18 to 24 hours.
+The build will take approximately 18 hours on a class 10, A1, microSDXC UHS-I card (rated at a nominal speed of 140 MB/s).
 After this is completed we can proceed to build the python modules.

 ### 8) Dask